-Office Assistant Job Class Description
+Office Assistant I

-TITLE: Office Assistant I
+- Title: Office Assistant I

 This is the first level in the Office Assistant job family.
 Incumbents in this classification perform a wide variety of responsible office support and administrative functions in support of the assigned college program, service or department.
 The Office Assistant I position requires proficiency in the full range of general office services and functions as well as knowledge of the services of their department and work assignment.